SLIBIO/SLib-Doc/source/Guides/UserInterface/View/Index.rst

 **width**

 Specifies the width of the view.
 This is a required attribute for any view.
-Its value may be a dimension (such as "5%sw") for a constant width or one of the special constants.

-May be a dimension value, which is a floating point number.
 Avaiable units and constants are: fill, wrap, px, sw, sh, smin, smax, vw, vh, vmin, vmax, sp.

 **height**

 Specifies the basic height of the view.
 This is a required attribute for any view.
 Its value may be a dimension for a constant height or one of the special constants.

-May be a dimension value, which is a floating point number.
 Avaiable units and constants are: fill, wrap, px, sw, sh, smin, smax, vw, vh, vmin, vmax, sp.

 **alignLeft**